scrapinghub/number-parser/README.rst

 Parsing an ordinal
 ------------------

-Converting a single ordinal number written in words to it's corresponding integer.
-(Support for only English)
+Converting a single ordinal number written in words to its corresponding integer.
+(Support for English only)

 >>> from number_parser import parse_ordinal
 >>> parse_ordinal("twenty third")